-- refers to a product whose quality or characteristics are due exclusively or essentially to the geographic milieu, including natural and human factors, and is subordinate to the harvest as well as its transformation in the country, region, place or defined area. - 2.1.2.2.
-When a wine benefits from a recognised appellation of origin or from a recognised geographic indication such as defined above, and figures on a list published by the International Organisation of Vine and Wine, the use of this recognised appellation of origin or the recognised geographic indication on the label, conforming to the laws of the producer country, is obligatory.
+2.1.2.2.
+When a wine benefits from an appellation of origin or from a geographical indication such as defined above, and figures on a list published by the International Organisation of Vine and Wine, the use of this appellation of origin or the geographical indication on the label, conforming to the laws of the producer country, is obligatory.

-In this case the recognised appellation of origin or the recognised geographic indication can constitute the denomination of the product and take the place of the word "wine".
+In this case the appellation of origin or the geographical indication can constitute the denomination of the product and take the place of the word "wine".